Ashar-113/UK-Train-Ride-Analysis/README.md

 ### Data Preparation and Modelling
-Data was obtained from [Maven Analytics](https://www.mavenanalytics.io/) in a CSV format.
-It was loaded into Power Query for cleaning and sorting purposes as a prerequisite for the evaluation of the dataset.
+The data was loaded into Power Query from a CSV file for cleaning and sorting purposes as a prerequisite for the evaluation of the dataset.

 #### Data Modelling
 The data model consists of a table loaded into Power BI and a measure table.
 A measure table is a convenient and organised way to keep our measures in a single table.
 The illustration below shows the data model